getdirty75/asymetrics/src/articles/blu-ritual.md

 <br>

-#### For over 20 years, Francesco Cucchi invested his soul in a vast spectrum of different music: from driving a sound truck around illegal raves to experiments with Liberian & Ghanaian House-Music, only to eventually launch cornerstone label [Gqom Oh!](https://gqomoh.bandcamp.com/music)
+#### For over 20 years, Francesco Cucchi invested his soul in a vast spectrum of different music : from driving a sound truck around illegal raves to experiments with Liberian & Ghanaian House-Music, only to eventually launch cornerstone label [Gqom Oh!](https://gqomoh.bandcamp.com/music)

 After pushing one of the [most exciting genres](https://en.wikipedia.org/wiki/Gqom) of the past decade under the name [](https://boilerroom.tv/recording/nan-kole)[Nan Kolè](https://www.residentadvisor.net/dj/nankole), he is now moving on to a new dimension of sound and tells us all about it!